-60. In addition, FSC admittedly participates in investment activities and maintains financial policies that prevent investors from independently evaluating the value and performance of the Company's portfolio.
-The Company states in its SEC filings that the "inherently uncertain" nature of the Company's asset value determinations, which the market and investors can not hope to replicate, puts those valuations at risk of manipulation.
+60. FSC's practices also admittedly prevent investors from independently evaluating the value and performance of the Company's portfolio.
+Specifically, FSC acknowledges in its SEC filings that the "inherently uncertain" nature of the Company's asset value determinations, which the market and investors cannot hope to replicate, puts those valuations at risk of manipulation.
 As stated in FSC's 2014 Form 10-K: